 BitShares is designed to be self-funded and self-sustaining, so that Stakeholder-Approved Funding directs where blockchain budgets are spent.
 There is a reserve pool of 1.2 billion BTS (at the time of writing) that automatically grows as transaction fees are collected.
 Each day, the blockchain is authorized to autonomously spend up to 432,000 BTS, which at current market rates is enough to hire a small team to maintain the network for years.

 The network’s ultimate goal is to collect more from transaction fees than it spends through paying witnesses and workers.
 Delegates can adjust the transaction fees and referral commission rates to ensure that the network remains sustainable.
 By charging appropriate fees and distributing the income in an effective manner, BitShares-powered networks can grow, even while others struggle.
 Members pay fees similar to Bitcoin ($0.04 per transaction), while users pay fees similar to Dwolla ($0.20 per transaction) or centralized exchanges (0.2% of trade volume).

 A worker is a paid position elected by the stakeholders to fund new blockchain infrastructure or features and dApps.
 A Worker employment “smart contract” specifies a start date, an end date, a daily pay rate ($BTS), and a vesting period for pay received.
-Each day, a budget totalling 432,000 BTS is allocated to be paid to all workers.
-The workers are automatically sorted by net shareholder approval and paid in turn until the daily budget runs out at which point no further workers can be approved.
+Each day, a budget totaling 432,000 BTS is allocated to be paid to all workers.
+The workers are automatically sorted by net stakeholder approval, and paid in turn until the daily budget runs out at which point no further workers can be approved.

 Each worker can specify a vesting period for funds received.
 This optional vesting period reassures stakeholders that a proposed worker has a long-term commitment, because it prevents the received funds from being sold immediately.

 Refund workers are a special worker type that return their pay to the reserve pool.
 These workers can be elected to prevent spending on other workers, which saves more funds in the reserve pool for future projects.